fmi-unibuc/iclp/slides/c0-intro.md

 + Deadline for choosing a project: before the Easter holiday

 ### Two avenues to success :-)
+1. Programming (for the practical ones)
-1. Building a more complex application
+   - Build a more complex application (consult with Adrian)
-   - using more than one of the concurrency models discussed
+     + using more than one of the concurrency models discussed
    - Deadline: in session, by exam date
    - Early submissions are welcomed and appreciated
 2. Research (for the more theoretically inclined)
-   * Choosing a concurrency research paper (ask me for guidance)
+   - Choose a concurrency research paper (consult with me)
-   * Understanding the theme, creating a presentation and a demo
+   - Understand the theme, create a presentation and a demo
-   * Presenting the findings to your peers during final classes
+   - Present the findings to your peers during final classes
-   * Deadline for submitting: *May 23*
+   - Deadline for submission: *May 23*

 ## Grading